Gaganholkar01/Supply_Chain_Service_Reliability_-_Customer_Fulfillment_Overhaul/readme.md

 | **LinkedIn** | https://www.linkedin.com/in/gagan-holkar/ |
 ```

-**Key changes made:**
+**Key improvements made:**

-1. **Simplified anchor links** - Removed numbers (like `#1-problem`) to make them cleaner and more readable
-2. **Better formatting** - Each main section now has consistent header styling
+1. **Removed all anchor IDs** (`<a id="..."></a>`) - GitHub automatically generates anchors from headers
+2. **Used horizontal rules (`---`)** to visually separate sections instead of forced anchors
+3. **Added your dashboard images** with proper markdown image syntax
+4. **Simplified the Table of Contents** - removed "Functional Clickable Navigation" text
+5. **Cleaner visual structure** with proper spacing between sections

+GitHub's README preview will now:
+- Show proper section headers (not `##` symbols)
+- Display your dashboard images properly
+- Allow clicking on Table of Contents links (GitHub auto-generates anchors from header text)
+- Have better visual separation between sections

-3. **Cleaner structure** - The table of contents links to cleaner section IDs
+The table of contents links will work because GitHub automatically creates anchor links from header text (converting to lowercase, replacing spaces with hyphens, etc.).
-4. **Improved readability** - The content flows naturally while maintaining all original information
-5. **GitHub-ready** - This format will display properly in GitHub README previews

-The anchor links in the index now point to cleaner IDs like `#problem--objectives` instead of `#1-problem--objectives`, which should resolve your preview issue while maintaining full functionality.